 The Transportation Demand Module projects consumption of fuels in the transportation sector, including petroleum products, electricity, methanol, ethanol, compressed natural gas, and hydrogen, by transportation mode, vehicle vintage, and size class, subject to delivered prices of energy fuels and macroeconomic variables representing disposable personal income, GDP, population, interest rates, and industrial shipments.
-Fleet vehicles are represented separately to allow analysis of the Clean Air Act Amendments of 1990 (CAAA90) and other legislation and legislative proposals.
+Fleet vehicles are represented separately to allow analysis of the Energy Policy Act of 1992 (EPACT1992) and other legislation and legislative proposals.
+The Energy Policy Act of 2005 (EPACT2005) is used to assess the impact of tax credits on the purchase of hybrid gas-electric, alternative-fuel, and fuel-cell vehicles.
 The module also includes a component to assess the penetration of alternative-fuel vehicles.
+The corporate average fuel economy and biofuel representation in the module reflect the provisions in EISA2007.

-The air transportation component explicitly represents the industry practice of parking aircraft to reduce operating costs and the movement of aircraft from the passenger to cargo markets as aircraft age.
-For air-freight shipments, the model represents fuel use in narrow-body and wide-body aircraft.
+The air transportation component explicitly represents air travel in domestic and foreign markets and includes the industry practice of parking aircraft to reduce operating costs and the movement of aging aircraft from the passenger to cargo markets.
+For air freight shipments, the model represents regional fuel use in narrow-body aircraft and wide-body aircraft.
 An infrastructure constraint limits overall growth in passenger and freight air travel to levels commensurate with industry-projected infrastructure expansion and capacity growth.